Firmament-Autopilot/FMT-DOCS/docs/gyro_calib.md

 ......
 ```

-2. Save the calibration result by typing `param save` in console, otherwise the calibration result will lost when system power-off.
+2. Save the calibration result by typing `param save` in console, otherwise unsaved calibration result will lost when system power-off.